eggsyntax/reconstructorepl/README.md

 Reconstruct-o-REPL is an experiment in making that process trivially easy.

 ...

-Two strategies for causing defining forms to be stored: a custom REPL or custom def/defn.

-Two places to store the forms: a central registry or var metadata.
+This approach can vary on (at least) two axes.
+First, there are two strategies I've come up with for causing defining forms to be stored: working in a custom REPL or using a custom variant of def/defn.
+Second, there are two places where the extra info to be stored: in a central registry or in var metadata.

+Here are the two strategies I've implemented so far:

 0) For both strategies, start in an ordinary REPL.

-1) A REPL with a custom :read function (`reconstructorepl.core`).
+1) A REPL with a custom :read function (`reconstructorepl.core`), which stores the form in a registry.
 You can start the custom REPL via `(saving-repl)`.
 While (or after) using it, calling `(build-defs 'a)` (for some var `a` defined in the custom REPL) will print a complete, minimal, ordered sequence of statements which can be copy/pasted into your source file.

-2) (`reconstructorepl.redef`): within the ordinary REPL, just call `def'` and `defn'` in place of ordinary def and defn.
+2) Custom def and defn, storing the form in the var metadata: within the ordinary REPL, just call `reconstructorepl.redef/def'` and `reconstructorepl.redef/defn'` in place of ordinary def and defn.
 At any time, call `(build-defs 'a)` as before.

 ## License

-Copyright © 2017 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.